Penguins

 The line created a lot of scoring chances that didn’t count on the paper sheets.
 The puck was around the net.
 They were a bounce or a (lack of) good save away from putting a couple in the net.

-Kevin Hayes is playing very well lately.
+Kevin Hayes has been playing very well lately.
 Very well.